Host a Webpage

 When you reach Step 2 in the ENS guide (“Add content hash record”), enter your Swarm reference in the following format:

-For the content hash, you can use a Swarm hosted website's hash directly, or as is recommended in the swarm-cli and bee-js guides above, publish your site to a feed and use the feed manifest hash instead.
+For the content hash, you can use a Swarm-hosted website's hash directly, or — as recommended in the Advanced: Keep Your URL Stable Across Updates section above — publish your site to a feed and use the feed manifest hash instead.
 By using a feed manifest as the content hash, you can avoid repeated ENS registry updates.

 bzz://<SWARM_HASH>